edward-prosser/corda-docs/content/en/docs/cdl/ledger-evolution-view/exiting-the-ledger.md

 {{< figure zoom="../resources/cdl-agreement-ledger-evolution-tx5.png" width="1000" title="Click to zoom image in new tab/window" >}}

-Hopefully this worked example has shown how the Ledger Evolution diagrams are a great way of bringing a Smart Contract to life by tell the 'story' of how if gets used in action.
+Hopefully this worked example has shown how the Ledger Evolution diagrams are a great way of bringing a Smart Contract to life by telling the 'story' of how if gets used in action.